 In this free guide, we explain the process involved with unlocking a Samsung Galaxy phone.
 We show you how to tell if your Samsung phone is actually locked, where the IMEI number is on your phone and then we'll go into detail about each of the major UK phone networks and give you the best methods of unlocking a Samsung phone on each network.
 In most cases, you'll want to get your phone network to unlock the phone for you, but in cases where they won't, for example, if you bought the phone from someone on eBay, we'll show you a simple way to unlock Samsung phone to any network.

 Benefits of Unlocking

 There are 3 reasons why you would want to unlock your Samsung Galaxy Smartphone.
 You can switch to a cheaper network provided your contract is over.
 You can use a local sim card while abroad and save on roaming costs.
-And your phone will be worth more money when you come to sell it becuase it is unlocked.
+And your phone will be worth more money when you come to sell it because it is unlocked.

-Is it legal to unlock a Samsung phone?
+Is it Legal to Unlock a Samsung Phone?

-How to check if your Samsung Galaxy is already locked
+Check if your Samsung Galaxy is already locked

-How to find your IMEI number
+Find your IMEI number